Publish/Subscribe model #

 Brief description of the code #

 We will briefly explain the steps used in the example below to use the MQTT protocol.
+You will use the Heltec ESP32 board to be programmed with the Arduino IDE.

 Include the publish/subscribe library